 Okay, you’re venturing into stereotypes and slang terms a little bit there, Disembodied Voice, though given most Canadians’ sense of humor (er, humour), I imagine they will have a good laugh about it.
 The reason I wanted to talk about Canada is because the weekend when I’m writing this post is Canada Day weekend (July 1 was the actual holiday).
 It’s popularly referred to as Canada’s birthday, but it’s technically the day four British North American colonies were united as one country.

 “Yes!
 The Canadian Revolution!
 The day they gained independence from England!”

 Well, not really.
-They were jointly united through a process termed as confederation.
+In 1867, three British North American colonies were jointly united through a process termed as confederation.

 “Federation?
 Like on Star Trek?”

 No, no, no. What happened was the colonies of New Brunswick, Nova Scotia, and Canada (which would be separated into Ontario and Quebec) united under one dominion called “Canada.”
 It was still a part of the British Empire and loyal to Britain’s monarchy and parliament, yet it was able to have some of its own joint self-governance.

 Canada, while still part of what was once known as the British Commonwealth, has had complete self-governance from Britain since 1982 (i.e. they can amend their own constitution without requesting the British parliament to do so).
 And the British monarchy is still technically Canada’s head of state, though The Queen is more of a traditional, symbolic leader of Canada than anything else (her visage is still on Canadian currency).
 But since the Queen of England is busy being… well, the Queen of England, she leaves all her Canadian duties to a governor general.

 “You mean he’s a governor and a general?
 Sounds like he’s one busy person.”